Hugin Stitching auto-exposed panoramas

-This tutorial is a preview of features in the upcoming 2009.2.0 Hugin release.
+This tutorial explores a feature available first in the 2009.2.0 Hugin release.

 The standard advice for shooting panoramas is to disable all 'automatic' camera features, i.e. to use fixed focus, aperture, white balance and shutter speed.
 This advice hasn't changed, but many point and shoot cameras don't allow you to alter any of these settings, this tutorial shows you how to get the best from a sequence of photos taken with auto-exposure.